United States Rifle - 7.62 mm - M14:

-The M14 rifle is an American selective fire battle rifle that fires 7.62X51mm NATO ammunition as well as 308 Winchester commercial ammunition.
+The M14 rifle is an American selective fire autoloading rifle that fires 7.62X51mm NATO military ammunition.
 Although largely superseded in military use by the M16 rifle, it remains in limited front line service with the United States Army, Marine Corps, and Navy.

 The M14 was developed from a long line of experimental weapons based upon the M1 Garand.
 The M14 was developed as a means of taking the place of four different weapons systems — the M1 Garand, the M1 Carbine, the M3 "Grease Gun" and the M1918 Browning Automatic Rifle (BAR).

 Springfield Armory began tooling a new production line of M14's in 1958 and delivered the first service rifles to the U.S. Army in July 1959.
 However, long production delays resulted in the 101st Airborne Division being the only unit in the Army fully equipped with the M14 by the end of 1961.
 The Fleet Marine Force finally completed the change from M1 Garand to M14 in late 1962.

 The M14 rifle served adequately during its brief tour of duty in Vietnam.
 Though it was unwieldy in the thick brush due to its length and weight, the power of the 7.62 mm NATO cartridge allowed it to penetrate cover quite well and reach out to extended range, developing more than 2,400 ft.lb. of muzzle energy.
 The weapon also proved to be very reliable and continued to function even under adverse conditions.